 JSN Leadership Scholarship

 The mission of the Jesuit Schools Network (JSN) Leadership Scholarship is to promote the education and formation of Black, Indigenous, People of Color, and Multi-Race women and men for service within member schools of the JSN.
 The JSN commits to collaborating with member schools as they form diverse leaders in support of the mission of Jesuit education.

-Alumni and alumnae of JSN member schools are eligible for tuition assistance in completing their education at the undergraduate level.
-Candidates engaged in an approved undergraduate course of study may be reimbursed for tuition (not fees, books, etc.) up to $100 per credit hour (after other tuition-based financial aid) at accredited colleges and universities.
-The maximum annual reimbursement is $3,000 ($100 per credit x 15 credits per semester x 2 semesters).
-Only the final two years, or final 30 credits, of undergraduate study leading up to the awarding of a bachelor’s degree are eligible for this program.
+Candidates engaged in an approved undergraduate course of study may be reimbursed for tuition (not fees, books, etc.) up to two (2) classes per fiscal year (after other tuition-based financial aid) at accredited colleges and universities.
+The maximum annual reimbursement is $1500 per course.

 Regular full-time employees of JSN member schools are eligible for tuition assistance in furthering their education at the graduate level.
-Employees who participate in an approved graduate program may be reimbursed for graduate tuition (not fees, books, etc.) up to 2 classes per fiscal year (after school support as defined by the school’s Employee Handbook and other tuition-based financial aid awards) for job-related credit courses taken at accredited colleges and universities.
-The maximum annual reimbursement will not exceed $5,000 per fiscal year.
+Employees who participate in an approved graduate program may be reimbursed for graduate tuition (not fees, books, etc.) up to two (2) classes per fiscal year (after school support as defined by the school’s Employee Handbook and other tuition-based financial aid awards) for job-related credit courses taken at accredited colleges and universities.
+The maximum annual reimbursement is $2500 per course per fiscal year.

 How to Apply